 Seasoned property managers know the ups and downs of renting to tenants.
 They know that sometimes renting can be hassle-free and highly profitable, while other times it can be a day-to-day struggle.
-From nonpayment to property destruction to frivolous lawsuits, having the wrong tenants can be an ongoing nightmare.
-How can property managers avoid the apparent crap shoot when it comes to finding reliable, respectful tenants?
+From nonpayment of rent to property destruction to frivolous lawsuits, having the wrong tenants can be an ongoing nightmare.
+How can you avoid the apparent crap shoot when it comes to finding reliable, respectful tenants?

 One way is to be diligent about checking tenant references.
 Surprisingly, some property managers in this day and age don’t even bother to ask for references, much less verify them.
 This is a step in the tenant vetting process that cannot be skipped.
 In some cases, checking references is the only way to learn that a prospective tenant has given you false or incomplete information.
 There will also be instances in which the individual is of poor character, lack reliability, is known to abscond without notice, or has anger management issues.
 A thorough references check can help you to avoid these problems beforehand.

 The ideal references will be homeowners and/or property managers who currently rent or previously rented to the applicant.
-If you are unsure about the identity of the person providing such a reference, you can confirm the property ownership with a local property tax office, which usually will have public records available.
+If you are unsure about the identity of the person providing such a reference, you can confirm the property ownership.
+Check online through the local property tax office, which usually will have public records available.
 It is best to check with the two most recent homeowners and/or property managers, at the very least.
-When calling them, you’ll want to ask about whether there was any property damage, late or missed payments, or complaints from neighbors.
-You should also inquire about whether the applicant had broken any stipulations of the lease/contract and whether any consequences had to be imposed.
-Perhaps the best question of all is: “Would you rent to this person again?”
-If there is anything other than an immediate affirmation, consider it a red flag.
+When calling, you’ll want to ask the following questions: